Philosophy: Western

 Aristotle was a major figure in ancient philosophy and developed a comprehensive system of thought including metaphysics, logic, ethics, politics, and natural science.

-Western philosophy originated in Ancient Greece in the 6th century BCE with the pre-Socratics.
+Western philosophy originated in Ancient Greece in the 6th century BCE with the pre-Socratic philosophers, such as Thales of Miletus (c.
+626 – c.
+545 BCE).
 They attempted to provide rational explanations of the cosmos as a whole.
 The philosophy following them was shaped by Socrates (469–399 BCE), Plato (427–347 BCE), and Aristotle (384–322 BCE).
 They expanded the range of topics to questions like how people should act, how to arrive at knowledge, and what the nature of reality and mind is.
 The later part of the ancient period was marked by the emergence of philosophical movements, for example, Epicureanism, Stoicism, Skepticism, and Neoplatonism.
 The medieval period started in the 5th century CE.
-Its focus was on religious topics and many thinkers used ancient philosophy to explain and further elaborate Christian doctrines.
+Its focus was on religious topics, and many thinkers used ancient philosophy to explain and further elaborate Christian doctrines.

 The Renaissance period started in the 14th century and saw a renewed interest in schools of ancient philosophy, in particular Platonism.
 Humanism also emerged in this period.
 The modern period started in the 17th century.
-One of its central concerns was how philosophical and scientific knowledge are created.
+One of its central concerns was how philosophical and scientific knowledge is created.
 Specific importance was given to the role of reason and sensory experience.
 Many of these innovations were used in the Enlightenment movement to challenge traditional authorities.
 Several attempts to develop comprehensive systems of philosophy were made in the 19th century, for instance, by German idealism and Marxism.
 Influential developments in 20th-century philosophy were the emergence and application of formal logic, the focus on the role of language as well as pragmatism, and movements in continental philosophy like phenomenology, existentialism, and post-structuralism.
 The 20th century saw a rapid expansion of academic philosophy in terms of the number of philosophical publications and philosophers working at academic institutions.
 There was also a noticeable growth in the number of female philosophers, but they still remained underrepresented.